3DS 2.0 in Checkout

 ❗️

-Merchants using Checkout and Backend2Backend
+Merchants using both Checkout and Backend2Backend

 Process Overview